TopperBB/Arduino-NodeMCU-ESP82886-Mqtt-Client/README.md

 ##Project Files

-1. SetEEPROMConfiguration.ino Set your Wi-Fi SSID and password (up to two can be specified - ground pin 7 to select the second Wi-Fi).
+1. SetEEPROMConfiguration.ino - Set your Wi-Fi SSID and password (up to two can be specified - ground pin 7 to select the second Wi-Fi), plus the device id, MQTT server name, and geo location.
 Deploy this app to the NodeMCU to write configuration settings to EPROM
 7. MakerDenNodeMCU.ino - This is the main application, it will read configuration setting from the EPROM, manages sensor readings and publishing to MQTT

 ##Subscripting to MQTT Data